cositools/cosi-data-challenges/polarization/README.md

 # Polarization

 Polarization, which describes the alignment of photons' electric field vectors, can be used to probe the emission processes of astrophysical sources.
-As a Compton telescope, *COSI* is inherently sensitive to gamma-ray polarization.
+As a Compton telescope, *COSI* is inherently sensitive to gamma-ray linear polarization.
 Data Challenge 3 includes a first version of *COSI*'s polarization analysis software, including two approaches: the azimuthal scattering angle distribution (ASAD) method and the Stokes parameters method.

 The polarization analysis tools will be made more sensitive and comprehensive in future Data Challenges, including a maximum likelihood method using forward-folding.